 Ultrasound guided platelet-rich-plasma (PRP) injection for tennis elbow

 PRP has been clinically proven to enrich the healing process and speed recovery of tendons.
-It is a natural, safe treatment using components of your own blood to heal the tendon.
+It is a natural, safe treatment using components of your own blood to heal and regenerate the tendon more quickly and effectively.
 There are very few side effects and the procedure is well tolerated.

 Hyaluronic acid injection